MerlinMason/precursive/site/content/pages/10.project-management/index.md

     form_action: https://precursive.com/
     form_action_text: Submit
     form_success_message: Form has been sent successfully!
-    text: '## Integrate resourcing and related task management'
+    text: '## Project Management, Task Allocation and Resource Planning'
   -
     type: standard_header
     header_data:
       -
-        header_title: We’re integrated to Taskfeed
+        header_title: Precursive + Taskfeed = Customer Success
-        header_subtitle: >
-          Precursive helps you manage and schedule your resources, our friends over at Taskfeed have built a task management Salesforce app which seemless links to Precursive.
+        header_subtitle: "Precursive helps you improve resource allocation and workforce planning, our friends over at Taskfeed specialise in project management, task allocation and customer onboarding.
+We have a combined solution which is native to Salesforce so whatever you need to achieve, we've got you covered."
   -
     type: image
     image: /assets/p-taskfeed-1492554911.png